 Utah's light is probably "off" for a constitutional convention.
 Utah's most recent application seeks a convention "for proposing an amendment to the Sixteenth Amendment to the Constitution of the United States," but further states that "said call for a convention by the state of Utah is limited to the express purposes herein enunciated and for no other purpose, and the state of Utah is not to be counted in a convention call for any other purpose except as limited herein."
-133 CONG.
-REC.
+133 Cong.
+Rec.
 S5486 (daily ed.
 Apr.
 24, 1987).
-This application can be fairly read either as conditioned on a limitation on the work of the convention should only be counted if a sufficient number of other states have expressed a similar desire to discuss only the amendment proposed therein and have similarly limited their convention calls.
-If understood as a limitation on the work of the convention, the conditional application for a general convention, the condition of which has not been satisfied, and Utah's light cannot be regarded as "on" by virtue of this application.
+This application can be fairly read either as conditioned on a limitation on the work of the convention or as stating a limitation on Utah's "call" (application) for a convention: i.e., that Utah's application should only be counted if a sufficient number of other states have expressed a similar desire to discuss only the amendment proposed therein and have similarly limited their convention calls.
+If understood as a limitation on the work of the convention, the application is invalid.
+If understood as stating a limitation on the circumstances in which Utah's application should be counted, the application constitutes a valid conditional application for a general convention, the condition of which has not been satisfied, and Utah's light cannot be regarded as "on" by virtue of this application.